rwieruch/blog_robinwieruch_content/blog/react-starter/index.md

 In conclusion though, I am happy for the React team shipping the new documentation.
 It was about time, but seeing this tremendous effort made it worth waiting for it.
 However, it came with lots of discussions specifically around the choices of React starter projects.

 Even though everyone knew implictly that SSR and frameworks are becoming the priority for modern React, it was still a surprise for many not seeing Vite as the simplest way to create a React project from the ground (at least in 2023).
-It may have been a different story in 2024, when all fundamentals (availability of an interagted React/Next tutorial for beginners, stability of Next13/RSX, focus on RSC-first applications) would be there, but shipping this shift in "how to create a new React applicacation" with the new documentation seemed rushed.
+It may have been a different story in 2024, when all fundamentals (availability of an interagted React/Next tutorial for beginners, stability of Next13/RSX, focus on RSC-first applications) would be there, but shipping this shift in "how to create a new React applicacation" now, with the new documentation, seemed rushed.

 Form a solo developer perspective, I am hyped where this server-side adventure takes us.
-However, I feel with the beginners starting to learn React right now, hence this blog post for giving a more diverse set of options to start a new React project.
+However, I feel with the beginners starting to learn React right now, the same as they did when React Hooks were announced, hence this blog post for giving a more diverse set of options to start a new React project.